babylonchain/btc-staker/docs/create-phase1-staking.md

 ## Create Raw Transaction

-The binary `stakercli` will be used to generate the transaction using the command of `transaction create-phase1-staking-transaction`.
+The binary `stakercli` will be used to generate the transaction using the `transaction create-phase1-staking-transaction` command.

 This command has several flag options: